Childbirth and Adoption Accommodation

 Dissertation Completion Enrollment (DCE)

 A Ph.D. student who has exhausted the defined program length, but is still making progress toward degree completion and retains an enrolled status.
-DCE status must be taken immediately after the regular enrollment period has ended and may be granted for a maximum of four consecutive semesters.
+DCE status must be taken immediately after the regular program length has ended and may be granted for a maximum of four consecutive semesters.
 Through the annual reenrollment process, a student must apply to move into or retain this status and have the approval of both the department and the Graduate School.
 A DCE student is enrolled and eligible for most benefits reserved for enrolled students, but ordinarily may not enroll in courses.
 A marginal tuition rate that includes the student health plan is charged for a student enrolled in DCE status.
 DCE status is recorded on the transcript.

 IV.
 Policy